 demonstrate less emotional reactivity and fewer attentional biases

 Mindfulness cultivates healthy habits of mind!

 The SMART-in-Education program, a mindfulness-based wellness program for teachers, has been shown to promote better mental health and effective teaching practices:

-A 2013 study conducted by the University of Wisconsin-Madison found dramatic differences between teachers who received mindfulness training during the school year, and those who did not:
+A 2013 study conducted by the University of Wisconsin-Madison found significant differences between teachers who received mindfulness training during the school year, and those who did not.